Butternut Canker and Others

 Canker Diseases - Hardwoods

 Cankers on butternut caused by Ophiognomonia (old name: Sirococcus) clavigignenti-juglandacerarum.
-The bark has been removed to show the cankered areas.
+Stem with bark (left) and with the bark removed (right) to show the cankered areas.

 This cross section of a butternut tree shows cankers were produced for many years.
 At first only a few cankers were on the tree and the tree recovered.
 However, in later years the number of cankers and size of the cankers increased.
 Coalescing cankers kill butternut trees.